Driving Innovation, Ideation and Collaboration at Penn Nursing

 There’s a tidal wave of innovative thinking happening at nursing schools across the country, and the University of Pennsylvania’s School of Nursing is considered by many throughout the nursing community as a leader in encouraging a focus on innovation to its nursing students.
 While many nursing schools have yet to catch on to the value of instilling innovation, business and entrepreneurship into the curriculum for its nurses, Penn Nursing knows that in order to help drive better health outcomes and improvements in care, nurses need to be better equipped to lead in areas of healthcare innovation.

-In an effort to reinvigorate how the public thinks about the nursing profession and highlight nurses leading in policy, science and innovation, Penn Nursing recently launched Amplify Nursing, a new podcast hosted by Marion Leary and Dr. Angelarosa DiDonato, DNP, CRNA, Associate Program Director of the Nurse Anesthesia Program at Penn Nursing.
+In an effort to reinvigorate how the public thinks about the nursing profession and highlight nurses leading in policy, science and innovation, Penn Nursing launched Amplify Nursing, a podcast hosted by Marion Leary and Dr. Angelarosa DiDonato, DNP, CRNA, Associate Program Director of the Nurse Anesthesia Program at Penn Nursing.
 Amplify Nursing shares the stories of nurses who are pushing boundaries and breaking down barriers in healthcare and beyond.

-“Most people picture nurses at the bedside, but the reality is they are in so many other places — research institutions, the military, courtrooms, Congress, board rooms,” said Marion.
+“Most people picture nurses at the bedside, but the reality is they are in so many other places — research institutions, the military, courtrooms, Congress, board rooms,” said Leary.
 “Our hope is that Amplify Nursing can inspire listeners to think about the plethora of opportunities for nurses and the breadth and depth of nursing influence on society.”

-“Nurses showcase courage in almost everything that they do, and these inspiring stories can help empower nurses to step out of their traditional comfort areas, enter spaces they don’t typically enter and create new solutions,” said Marion.
+“Nurses showcase courage in almost everything that they do, and these inspiring stories can help empower nurses to step out of their traditional comfort areas, enter spaces they don’t typically enter and create new solutions,” said Leary.
 “We hear constantly from nurses pursuing innovation that they don’t have the resources and don’t know what they are doing, so creating these communities can help nurses gain courage to take their ideas from the bedside—or wherever they may be—and scale them up.”

 “When most people think of a nursing curriculum, they aren’t thinking about incorporating design, business and tech.
-We’re trying to expand nursing education in these areas so when groups are looking at solving a problem in healthcare, they’re saying they can’t solve it without a nurse’s perspective,” said Marion.
+We’re trying to expand nursing education in these areas so when groups are looking at solving a problem in healthcare, they’re saying they can’t solve it without a nurse’s perspective,” said Leary.
 “However, one course does not make an innovator.
 If we want nurses to lead in healthcare innovation, there should be an innovation thread throughout all our curricula, and that’s what we’re aiming for at Penn Nursing.”

-“Next year, we’ll definitely be strengthening our current programs and offerings, but we’ll also be looking at new ways to educate our students and faculty on moving their ideas forward,” said Marion.
+“Next year, we’ll definitely be strengthening our current programs and offerings, but we’ll also be looking at new ways to educate our students and faculty on moving their ideas forward,” said Leary.
 “I feel really lucky to be a part of a faculty that is committed to elevating nurses as leaders and entrepreneurs in healthcare and beyond.
 We’re grateful to all our partners at Penn, in Philadelphia and throughout the nursing world helping us achieve our vision for nurses.
 Organizations such as the Rita and Alex Hillman Foundation, Johnson & Johnson, SONSIEL and the Robert Wood Johnson Foundation are all doing so much to raise the profile of nurses as innovators.
 There are so many people invested in creating a better future for nurses, and I can’t wait to see what we accomplish.”

 To learn more about the innovative programs at Penn Nursing, visit their website here.